-It will give you the luxury to inform your user in real time about the new email or other data available for sync.
-It works on the principle of down streaming messages from FCM servers to user’s app and upstream messages from user’s apps to FCM servers.
+It will give you the luxury to inform your user in real-time about the new email or other data available for sync.
+It works on the principle of down streaming messages from FCM servers to the user’s app and upstream messages from the user’s apps to FCM servers.
 Firebase comes with a lot of new features along with the GCM infrastructure.

 Set up Firebase and the FCM SDK

 - If you haven’t already, add Firebase to your Android project.